omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 ---
-title: "(Draft) The Poker Theory of Poker Night"
+title: "The Poker Theory of Poker Night"
 date: 2024-03-22T20:13:34+01:00
 summary: Coordinating a group of people for a gathering (e.g. a Poker night) is difficult.
 The challenges and solution can be explained using the rules of